LectroniC/susceptibility-screening/README.md

 ## Project Layout
 - [mimic3gen](mimic3gen): This folder contains our data cleaning and extraction efforts.
 - main.py: Train the target model (LSTM).
 The code references the original repo below and is made compatible in TF2.
 We follow the structure of the original code for clarity.
-This will output multiple files
+Running this will output multiple files containing information about the adversarial noise generated.
-- draw.py: Drawing the figures.
+- draw.py: Drawing the figures based on the files output by main.py.

 ## Reference